STLResearch/sky_trade/ARCHITECTURE.md

   named according to the environment in which the type definition is used, e.g `core/utils/typdefs/local` for type definitions related to or used in local/on device operations and so on

+## `features`

+Typically a feature is divided into the following layers or submodules:

+- `data`
+- `domain`
+- `presentation`

+### `data`

+The `data` layer is where data manipulation and processing happens.
+This is where the business logic of the app resides.
+The `data` layer consists of the following submodules:

+- `data sources` which may contain a `remote data source` and/or a `local data source`.
+  The `remote data source` contains a contract and an implementation of that contract with logic that fetches and processes data from a remote server.
+The `local data source` contains a contract and an implementation of that contract with logic that fetches and processes data from cache or some on device storage mechanism.
+If a feature does not need to fetch data from a remote server or from some on device storage mechanism then such feature does not and will not have a data source.
+  In some cases it is possible that an external dependency can stand in as a data source.
+A typical scenario is the `location` feature which does not need a data source because the `Geolocator` dependency the feature relies on already serves as its data source.
+In such a scenario then it makes sense that the feature would not have a data source submodule since this is already handled by the external dependency. `data sources` must either return a `model` or throw an `exception`

+- `models` which hold data from the `data sources`. `models` always contain the `fromJson` and `toJson` methods enabling `data sources` to convert results from external APIs to `models` or enabling the `models` themselves to be converted to a format suitable for transmitting data over an external API

+- `repositories` (implementation) which contains concrete implementation of the `repositories` (contract) in the domain layer.
+The `repositories` (implementation) process data from the `data sources` converting the `model`s to business objects or rather `entities`.
+  The `repositories` (implementation) must either return a `Left` `Failure` or a `Right` `Entity`- It must catch `exception`s thrown from the `data sources` and return a `Left` `Failure` or it must process the result from the `data sources` and return a `Right` `Entity`. `repositories` (implementation) will and must never throw

+### `domain`

+The `domain` layer has little to no business logic but instead depends on the data layer which contains implementations of its business logic.
+The `domain` layer consists of the following
+submodules:

+- `entities` which hold data from the `models`. `entities` are pure and domain specific business objects

+- `repositories` (contract) which contains contracts that are implemented in the `repositories` (implementation) of the `data` layer

+### `presentation`

+The `presentation` layer is the highest layer of the architecture.
+It is the part that makes up the user interface of the app.
+The `presentation` layer consists of the following submodules:

+- `blocs` which holds the presentation logic of the app and serves as state manager for the user interface

+- `views` which hold the user interface of the app. `views` contain Flutter specific widgets

+- `widgets` which hold reusable parts of the `views`

+## `app`

+`app` is the topmost level of the app.
+It contains code for setting up theming, routing and localization to mention a few

+## `app_bloc_observer`

+`app_bloc_observer` observes BLoC states and state transitions for debugging purposes.
+The BLoC observer is registered in `main` before the `app` is loaded

+## `app_bloc_provider`

+`app_bloc_provider` provides BLoC instances to the entire app

+## `injection_container`

+`injection_container` calls all the services from the different files in `core/injection_container` and registers them for dependency injection.
+It is registered in `main` before the `app` is loaded

+## `main`

+`main` is the entry point of the entire app. `main` contains some initialization code that needs to be run before `app` is loaded- loading `dotenv`, initializing sentry reporting, Firebase analytics, hydrated storage, dependency injection and registering the BLoC observer to mention a few